From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 “That’s a mighty long time to go without someone buying you dinner.”

-“I think so,” Darwin says with satisfaction, “but here’s where I struggle, what if this someone she’s suddenly seeing becomes someone who matters?
-I can learn to live with that, but what if he decides down the road to replace Vincent in Issac’s life, I absolutely cannot live with that; and even if I could, where the hell does that leave me?”
+“I think so, but here’s where I struggle, what if this someone she’s suddenly seeing becomes someone who matters?
+I can learn to live with that but what if he decides down the road to replace Vincent in Issac’s life?
+I absolutely cannot live with that.
+Even if I could, where the hell does that leave me?”

-“Finally,” Anna extols realizing they’ve peeled the onion to its core.
+“Finally!”
+Anna exhales, relieved they’ve peeled the onion to its core.
 “This whole ‘am I a good person’ crisis is because you’re competing with someone you’ve never met and who may never even matter.”

-“In some Möbius strip kind way you’re right,” Darwin admits, “but I don’t think that’s my catalyst; it’s like you said earlier, there’s always something small, some unrelated something that’s ignites into the something much bigger, something that’s been silently dormant for too long.
+“In some Möbius strip kind way you’re right, but I don’t think that’s my catalyst.
+It’s like you said earlier, there’s always something small, some unrelated something that’s ignites into something much bigger, something that’s been silently dormant for too long.
 On my last trip to see them, Ilene pulls me aside as I’m leaving to talk about my relationship with Issac.
-She’s got this bizarre notion that my floating in and out of Issac’s life is not healthy for him; says it will cause him to grow up unable to build lasting attachments.
+She’s got this bizarre notion that my floating in and out of Issac’s life is not healthy.
+Says it will cause him to grow up unable to build lasting attachments.
 I don’t know where the hell she gets this crap, probably from some Harvard trained shrink with absolutely no meaningful credentials.
 Does that make any sense to you at all?
 If you ask me, diminishing my role in Issac’s life is more likely to cause him to have attachment issues.”

 “Did the two of you reach some kind of understanding?”

-“Yes and no. Yes, I now have a crystal-clear understanding, based on Ilene’s tone and beliefs, this is a decision I have no say in.”
+“Yes and no. Yes, I now have a crystal-clear understanding based on Ilene’s tone and beliefs that this is a decision I have no say in.”

 “And the, no?”

 “No way in hell I’m going to abandon my nephew.
-I never told you, because I thought it was an issue that resolved itself, but right before Vincent died, he shared this huge concern he had about the way Ilene was mothering Issac and he seriously thought she was ruining him, turning him into some neurotic namby-pamby mamma’s boy.
-I owe it to Vincent to make sure that doesn’t happen and that’s what I do when I’m there, mentor him in the ways of becoming a strong man of character and integrity but-”
+I never told you, because I thought it was an issue that resolved itself, but right before Vincent died, he shared this huge concern he had about the way Ilene was mothering Issac.
+He seriously thought she was ruining him, turning him into some neurotic namby-pamby mamma’s boy.
+I owe it to Vincent to make sure that doesn’t happen and that’s what I do when I’m there.
+I mentor him in the ways of becoming a strong man of character and integrity but-”

 “Are we ready for more coffee?”
 The waiter with immaculate interruption skill asks.
 “Perhaps you’ve reconsidered desert, the chef’s tiramisu is next level.”